lturner19/professional_portfolio/README.md

 ## FEATURES

-There are five (5) pages to visit, which are:
+There are five (5) sections to visit, which are:

 1. Homepage
     - Introduction to me